One of our favorite kitchen tools is a classic that embraces connection with our ingredients…

 Anything you want air fried is going to come out crispy and delicious, and will be actually healthy.
 And unlike the perils of a deep fryer, it’s SO easy to use.

-After this, you might as well just unplug your oven.
+After this, you might as well just UNPLUG your oven.

-The Air Fryer is a Convenient Way to Eat Healthier
+Cooking with an Air Fryer is a Convenient Way to Eat Healthier

 With disturbing marketing images of whole chickens in the fry basket, air fryers aren’t necessarily marketed as a vegan cooking tool.
 But, their primary function of making hot crispy food without soaking in oil are absolutely part of eating healthier.
 Vegan or not, that’s a win.
 It is also a more energy efficient and convenient choice than firing up the oven for the four crispy tenders you want as a snack.

 We have been eyeing all the Instagram stories of yummy treats made with air fryers for a while, but we never really went for it until recently.
 Why?
 We’ve recently had limited kitchen space and figured we really did have plenty of appliances.
 But then all of a sudden, we stumbled on a really great deal for an air fryer and knew it was time to test it out for you!